need4swede/Powershell-Scripts/README.md

 ### <a href="https://github.com/need4swede/Powershell-Scripts/tree/main/Print%20Server%20Manager">' Print Server Manager '</a>

-* Install printers stored on a print server with a simply and user friendly GUI
+* Install printers stored on a print server with a simple and user friendly GUI
 * Detect if a printer is currently installed and ask if user wants to remove and re-install it
 * Option to add newly installed printer as user default